SublimeText-Markdown/MarkdownEditing/README.md

 ## Installation

-You can install MarkdownEditing either from Package Control (recommended) or manually.
+You can install MarkdownWiki either from Package Control (recommended) or manually.
 Package Control automatically download the package and keeps it up-to-date.
 Manual installation is required if you need to tweak the code.

 If you are using Sublime Text 2, you have to disable the native package _manually_.
 To do that, add `Markdown` to your `ignored_packages` list in ST user settings: